 Take some good tomatoes, but not too ripe.
 Cut them down from top to bottom, take out the pulp, and in each half tomato put half a hard-boiled egg.
 Arrange them on a dish, and pour round them a good mayonnaise, to which you have added some chopped parsley.
+Take some tomatoes not too ripe, and

 Take some tomatoes not too ripe, and cut them in half horizontally.
 Take out the pulp, so that you have two half-cases from each tomato.
 Break an egg into each tomato and sprinkle it well with cheese.
-Place them all in the oven, till the eggs are set, in the oven, till the eggs and decorate with sprigs of parsley.
+Place them all in the oven, till the eggs are set, and decorate with sprigs of parsley.
 [Mlle.
 A. Demeulemeester.]